-It's all about the little things with GT Sport, though; looking to the rear when you're in cockpit view forces you to look you through the rear window, sparks fly off the undersides of GT3 and GT4 cars when they skip over rumble strips, and bright headlights from cars behind beam through your cockpit during night races.
+It's all about the little things with GT Sport, though: looking to the rear when you're in cockpit view forces you to glance through the back window, sparks fly off the undersides of GT3 and GT4 cars when they skip over rumble strips, and bright headlights from cars behind beam through your cockpit during night races.
 Having watched endless hours of N24 footage, the latter really adds to the immersion.

 Even things like the indicators are weirdly fascinating to look at.
 They're obviously in the game for hazard lights during pit manoeuvres, but GT Sport has even loaded in the scrolling indicators on an Audi TT, for example, and programmed the interior icons to light up, too.

 VR modes are available if you’ve got a PSVR headset, and although impressive in their way, they’re not as pin-sharp as the rest of the game and pretty limited too.
 VR on GT Sport is a tech showcase, not a separate selling point.